ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ## Internet Gateway & Routing Table

 #### Introduction to Internet Gateway & Table
+In a real city, your virtual city (VPC) needs roads (Internet Gateway) for people (data) to come and go.
+You also need a map/GPS (Routing Table) to tell people (data) which way to go to reach their destination.

 #### What is an Internet Gateway?
 An Internet Gateway in AWS is like a road that connects your city (VPC) to the outside world (the internet).
 Without this road, people (data) can't come in or go out of your city.